xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

       - After generating your IPv6 block, create a file in `data/inet6num` similar to IPv4.
 For example I have `data/inet6num/fdbc:f9dc:67ad::_48` for `fdbc:f9dc:67ad::/48`:

+        {% interactive_buttons vertical %}
+        noop Here are my registration info for reference only. noop Read the document carefully and replace EVERYTHING with YOUR information. code6 I acknowledge the notes above and I want to see the code.
+        {% endinteractive_buttons %}

+        {% interactive code6 %}
         ```bash
         inet6num:           fdbc:f9dc:67ad:0000:0000:0000:0000:0000 - fdbc:f9dc:67ad:ffff:ffff:ffff:ffff:ffff
         netname:            LANTIAN-IPV6